 The Crown bought the 67,000-hectare Hillersden estate in the middle Wairau Valley in 1913 and balloted sections on it in March 1914.
-Moosey Peters, a migrant from Lebanon who had arrived in New Zealand in mid-1901, and had become a storekeeper in Blenheim, secured a 170-hectare lot.
+Moosey Peters, a migrant from Lebanon who had arrived in New Zealand in 1901 and become a storekeeper in Blenheim, secured a 170-hectare lot.
 This photo was probably taken in 1919, about the time Peters sold the farm.
-He holds the horse by the bridle; his wife, Rebecca, who migrated to New Zealand with him in 1901, is in the background.
-Solomon, their oldest child, is on horseback in the middle of the photo and Michael, the second-oldest, is the other rider.
+He holds the horse by the bridle; his wife Rebecca, who migrated to New Zealand with him in 1901, is in the background.
+Solomon, their oldest child, is on horseback in the middle of the photo; Michael, the second-oldest, is the other rider.
 After selling the farm, Moosey, Rebecca and their family moved to Wellington, but one of Moosey’s brothers remained in Blenheim for the rest of his life.

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.